 2. Graphics Processing Unit (GPU) for Machine Learning

 Have you ever bought a graphics card for your PC to play games?
 That is a GPU.
 It is a specialized electronic chip built to render the images, by smart allocation of memory, for the quick generation and manipulation of images.
-This technology was developed for computers to improve their ability to process 3D computer graphics, however, over time it sprung out of this specific area into general-purpose use in massively parallel computing problems where the massively parallel structure of GPUs can provide considerable benefits when applied to large sets of data or problems.
+This technology was developed for computers to improve their ability to process 3D computer graphics, however, over time it sprung out of this specific area into general-purpose use in massively parallel computing problems where the massively parallel structure of deep learning GPU can provide considerable benefits when applied to large sets of data or problems.

 CPU vs GPU

 The choice between a CPU and GPU for machine learning depends on your budget, the types of tasks you want to work with, and the size of data.
 GPUs are most suitable for deep learning training especially if you have large-scale problems.

 GPUs are great at computing complex mathematical data like neural networks hence making them perfect tools for machine learning.
 Advanced graphics cards can also run multiple tasks with a single card such as gaming while working on deep learning training applications simultaneously which improves productivity and save time.